influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.0/nodes/eval_node.md

 If called the existing fields will be preserved in addition to the new fields being set.
 If not called then only new fields are preserved.
+(Tags are always preserved regardless how `keep` is used.)

 Optionally, intermediate values can be discarded by passing a list of field names to be kept.